axingjia/Journey_to_Cracking_the_Coding_interview/README.md

 (And the rest like Object-oriented and recursion and dynamic programming is at the last end of the to-do queue here)

+(Also, need to wait for the book to deliver to me)